opencivicdata/docs.opencivicdata.org/proposals/drafts/disclosures.rst

 Overview
 ========

-Definition of the ``Disclosure`` type, a top-level type that models officially submitted disclosure records.
-In addition, the ``DisclosureAuthority`` and ``DisclosureEvent``.
+Definition of the ``Disclosure`` type and the ``ReportingPeriod`` type, top-level types that model officially submitted disclosure records.
+In addition, a subtype of ``Organization`` called ``DisclosureAuthority`` and a subtype of ``Event`` called ``DisclosureEvent``.

 Definitions
 -----------

+Disclosure
+    The act of disclosing information to a DisclosureAuthority.

+ReportingPeriod
+    The duration of time that a disclosure refers to.

 DisclosureAuthority
     The authority to which disclosures must be submitted.

-Disclosure
-    The act of disclosing information to a DisclosureAuthority.

-DisclosureEvent
+DisclosedEvent
     The actual event being disclosed.
 Rather than employ a taxonomy of event types, events can be identified with one another to the extent that they share participant types and participant roles.
 Participant roles are expressed through the "note" field.
 A sufficiently expressive list of roles should allow full coverage of multiple disclosure authorities and jurisdictions without sacrificing comparability.

 Rationale